-Obesity in DogsPosted about 5 years ago by Holly
+Obesity in DogsPosted over 5 years ago by Holly

 Our inspiration for this article is the 2014 Westminster Dog Show's "Best in Breed" Labrador retriever.
 Her fat-rolls jiggle splendidly when she plumply trots.
 She is unable to maintain a jog for more than a few yards without panting from the effort.

 "But that dog looks pretty normal," the reader exclaims.
 "I see Labs like that everywhere I go!"